idesis-gmbh/BareBrowser/app/_root/README.md

 If a resource is requested, the first handler in the chain will be called (function `handleRequest`) with the (parsed) URL, the original (unparsed) URL of the resource and a navigation type . `url` usually is the URL which originates from a resource in a web page.
-If it originates as the inital URL from the command line `originalURL` will contain the unparsed command line value.
+If it originates as the inital URL from the command line or the URL field in the GUI `originalURL` will contain the unparsed value.
 This can be used to create a proper URL since not all calling processes are able to create a correctly encoded URL.
 But you could also use it to pass arbitrary data to URL handlers that has nothing to do with URLs, for example `bb.exe "doSomething=10,20"`.
 In this case you would have to implement your own handling since `url` would contain `https://dosomething%3D10%2C20/`.
 In most other cases `url` and `originalURL` are equal.
-The navigation type (numeric constant) tells the handler what caused the
+The navigation type (`navType`, numeric constant) tells the handler what caused the request:
-request:

 - `NAV_LOAD` (= `0`) Initial loading of a page.
 - `NAV_RELOAD` (= `1`) Reload an already loaded page*.